 REI Kingdom 6

-The REI Kingdom 6 remains atop the rankings for yet another year, and for good reason.
+The REI Kingdom 6 remains atop the rankings for yet another year, and for a good reason.
 Not only has it been redesigned to make it even sturdier, but it retains its delightful interior height, burly stakes, pockets galore, tons of mesh for great views, and the option to divide the interior into two rooms.
-While the front end of the tent is primarily mesh, the walls gradually transform into opaque fabric as you head towards the back, offering wrap-around views on one side and privacy on the other; something made more pronounced when you attach the adjustable room divider.
-With an entirely mesh ceiling for 360-degree star-gazing, it's no wonder this champ retains its Editors' Choice crown
+While the front end of the tent is primarily mesh, the walls gradually transform into an opaque fabric as you head towards the back, offering wrap-around views on one side and privacy on the other; this becomes even more pronounced when you attach the adjustable room divider.
+We also love its entirely mesh ceiling for 360-degree star-gazing.

 Read review: REI Kingdom 6